Steve's Gastronomic Home Page

 I really dislike restaurants that answer "everything" when you ask "what is especially good here?" or "what is the restaurant's specialty?".
 The employees at Swadley's told me "ribs," but even so the brisket was my first priority.
 Fortunately, Swadley's also makes it easy to try the ribs with orders ranging in size from two ribs to four (and family sizes available as well).
 I want readers to be aware, though, that the order of ribs in my photo is the smallest one, and is not typical of the size many people order.

-A small order of beef ribs
+A small order of ribs

 Swadley's menu describes the ribs as "Hand Rubbed Honey Rib Dinners," and I thought the flavor was one of the best I had tried.
 Three types of sauce were available, but before applying any of them I tried the "eating the meat plain" test to see if the flavor was worthy of standing on its own, and it passed with flying colors.
 I thought it had just the right amount of smoke flavor, but it seems that everyone has their own preference, so this is just my opinion.
 The meat left a smoky aftertaste in my mouth after the meal was finished, but did not overwhelm the other flavors while I was eating the food.

-Three types of sauce are served--original, sweet, and spicy.
+Three types of sauce are served at Swadley's--original, sweet, and spicy.
 None of them made a big impression with me on the brisket, but I liked the sweet sauce and the spicy one on the ribs.
 I would say other restaurants have better sauce, but the sauce here was perfectly good and it was certainly enjoyable.
 Most importantly, though, the meat here is good enough that true barbecue fans probably do not need any sauce to enjoy the food.

 Okra is one of the choices for a side dish.
 The one here was extremely non-greasy compared to most versions, and I think is one of the best choices for a side dish.